weaviate/weaviate-io/developers/weaviate/configuration/schema-configuration.md

 A class describes a collection of data objects.
 They can be defined as a part of the schema, such as shown in the examples below.

-:::info For a full list of parameters
+:::info References
-See the `schema` REST endpoint [API reference page](../api/rest/schema.md#create-a-class) for a full list of available parameters.
+- See the `schema` REST endpoint [API references page](../api/rest/schema.md#create-a-class) for detailed information on the endpoint usage, and
+- See the [Schema configuration references page](../config-refs/schema.mdx) for explanation of each parameter.
 :::

 ### Minimal example